piotrsoczewka/Essential_Genes/README.md

 Below, I present some of the results of the project.
 Check out jupiter notebook files for the full story.

 ### Exploratory analysis
+Data will be imported from the orf_genomic.fasta file using SeqIO interface from Bio library.
+Data contains all yeast genes IDs, their sequences and at which chromosomes they are localised.
+I aim to create a dataframe containing: gene ID, gene length, chromosom and content of each bases.
+Also, I count summed contents of G and C bases - this parameter is interesting in genetics, because the higher summed GC content, the more energy is required to separate DNA strands.

 <img src="images/all_genes.png" width="650" height="156.47">

+The data frame looks fine.
+Let's do some histogram to look for distribution of some of the genes features.

 <img src="images/gene_length.png" width="650" height="325">